On The Acyclic MacPhersonian

 \subsection{Oriented Matroids as spheres inside $\GG$.}

-In \cite{MS2} we characterised the circuit graphs $G(M)$ of oriented matroids as some graphs which can be embeded in what we called there ``the $k$-dual of the $n$-cube''; that was to say that its vertices can be labeled with the faces of
+In \cite{MS2} we characterised the circuit graphs $G(M)$ of oriented matroids as those graphs which can be embedded in what we called ``the $k$-dual of the $n$-cube'', with some extra properties... that was to say that its vertices can be labeled with the faces of

-We will identify such circuits (and the corresponding vertices in the circuit graph) with the baricentre of such faces.
+We will identify such circuits (and the corresponding vertices in the circuit graph) with the barycentre of such faces.
 The vertices of $\GG$ are points of the form

-where $i\not=j\in\{1,\dots,n\}$ and $e_i$ in an element of the canonical base of $\R^n$; and each face of it can be determines in terms of teh convex hull of the vertices that it contain.
+where $i\not=j\in\{1,\dots,n\}$ and $e_i$ in the $i$th element of the canonical base of $\R^n$; and each face of it can be determined in terms of the convex hull of the vertices that it contain.
 Therefore, each circuit $A\dagger B$ of a given oriented matroid $M$ can (and will) be coordinatised in terms of differences of the canonical base vectors of $\R^n$:

 If we ``fill up the faces'' of the circuit graph, considering all its vectors, we end up with a PL-complex which is well known to be an sphere of dimension $n-d-2$; that is, we can identify each oriented matroid on $n$ elements in dimension $d$ with a, not necesarly ``flat'', ($n-d-2$)-sphere inside $\GG$.
 An oriented matroid $M$ is stretchable if and only if there is a flat ($n-d-2$)-sphere inside $\GG$ whose 1-skeleton is the circuit graph $G(M)$ (cf.,~\cite{MS1}).